Forricide/still-feel-alive/Chapter 14.md

 Three sharp pulls, one after the other, seem to be enough to convince the beast that his hand won't be moving.
 It turns its attention back to the attackers, who seem to be rallying for another offence.
 Then a wave crashes down upon them, and they're scattered again.

 The water does not impair her vision, in this state.
 It's not like using her eyes when human.
-It's different: distant, yet intimate; detailed, but vague, a huge amount of information pressed into a single dimension of imagination.
+It's different: distant, yet intimate; detailed, but vague.
+A huge amount of information, pressed into a single dimension of imagination.
 Something is lost in the translation, data compression writ large.

 She looks somewhere else while they drown.
 There's nothing she can do to help.

 Back in the laboratory, Newter is long gone.
-The people that she had assumed to be scientists have disappeared as well; the room is completely empty of people.
+The people that she had assumed to be scientists have disappeared as well; the room is completely void of life.
 All that remains are desks covered in various Tinker debris.
-It's not rising fast, but she still wonders if the flooding might cause issues, for a stockpile of explosive weaponry like this.
+The water isn't rising fast, but she still wonders if the flooding might cause issues, for a stockpile of explosive weaponry like this.
 She supposes it's not really her problem.

 She searches for Newter.
 He's pacing, long tail swishing back and forth, already outside of Brockton Bay.
 For a long moment, she watches him.
 He looks one way - towards the city where the rest of Faultline's crew has taken refuge.
 Then back to Brockton Bay again, forlorn.

-No right decision, so he's stuck in limbo, almost like her.
+No right decision, so he's stuck in limbo, a more metaphorical one than hers.

 She's made up her mind.
 One breath, deep, taking in the otherworldly air of this distant place.